1LaoWangYinCang/The-privacy-policy-of-Digital-News-Hotspots-Zone/README.md

-# The-privacy-policy-of-Digital News Learning Place
+# The-privacy-policy-of-Digital News Hotspots Zone

 The App understands the importance of personal information to you and will do its best to protect your personal information.
 We are committed to maintaining your trust in us and protecting your personal information by abiding by the following principles: the principle of alignment of rights and responsibilities, the principle of clarity of purpose, the principle of choice of consent, the principle of least sufficient, the principle of ensuring security, the principle of subject participation, the principle of openness and transparency, etc. At the same time, we promise that we will take appropriate security measures to protect your personal information in accordance with the industry's mature security standards.
 Please read and understand this Privacy Policy carefully before using our products (or services).
 I. How do we collect and use your personal information